 3. These schemes are promoted on the fact that they will resolve parking problems for residents when often they do not (there is no guarantee of sufficient spaces for residents, particularly now that households often own multiple cars).
 They also mean that residents end up paying for use of spaces which were free before, at considerable cost.

 4. They certainly inconvenience non-

 5. In many cases, Permit Parking Schemes result in the under utilisation of available parking spaces.
-The picture on the right shows this effect in Upper Park Road, Bromley where the permit controlled spaces are not occupied by permit holders during the day, but nobody else is allowed to use this space.
+The picture above shows this effect in Upper Park Road, Bromley where the permit controlled spaces are not occupied by permit holders during the day, but nobody else is allowed to use this space.

 6. These schemes have a considerable administrative overhead.
 In fact the only real financial beneficiaries of the schemes are council staff who are employed to administer them.
 Typically the employment of people to design, implement, operate and enforce these schemes is a totally unproductive task which simply ends up being a general tax on residents.

 7. In the case of areas where commuter parking is a problem, these schemes do not solve the problem -

 8. Permit parking schemes are often sold to residents on the premise that only administrative costs are covered and no profit generated from them, but this is not true.

 In summary, it would in our view be much better if the time, effort and expense put into these schemes be used to develop appropriate off-